EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day1.md

 <v-clicks>

 - A) TF/IDF
-- B) PageRank
+- B) BM25 ✅
-- C) BM25 ✅
+- C) PageRank
 - D) Cosine Similarity

-**Answer: C** — BM25 (Best Matching 25) has been the default algorithm since Elasticsearch 5.x.
+**Answer: B** — BM25 (Best Matching 25) has been the default algorithm since Elasticsearch 5.x.
 It is an evolution of TF/IDF that better handles saturation of frequent terms.

 </v-clicks>